 International Study Exposure – Global Public Health

-The National Institute of Public Health in Cuernavaca, Morelos, Mexico will be hosting the Global Public Health course during the 4 weeks of field visit abroad.
-The National Institute of Public Health has been selected as our host as we have established a research collaboration with this important institution in Latin America.
-Furthermore, several institutional and site visits also including Mexico City and other areas of Morelos will be part of the course programme.
+Iberoamericana University (IBERO) in Mexico City will be hosting the Global Public Health course during the 4 weeks of field visit abroad.
+IBERO has been selected as our host as we have established a research collaboration with this important private university in Latin America.
+Furthermore, several institutional and site visits including Mexico City and areas of the neighbouring state of Morelos as well as the state of Sonora in northern Mexico will be part of the course programme.

-Prior to the 4-week field visit in Mexico (October-November), the course participants will join a 2-week International Summer School in Global Health Challenges with a broad public health focus (August), and a 3-week international pre-departure course (September) to some extend overlapping with students/health professionals from different countries.
+Prior to the 4-week field visit in Mexico (beginning either last week of October or first week of November), the course participants will join a 2-week International Summer School in Global Health Challenges with a broad public health focus (August), and a 3-week international pre-departure course (September-October) to some extend overlapping with students/health professionals from different countries.
 The pre-departure course will give an insight into life course risk factors of NCDs including comorbidities, the Danish health system, civil society NGOs, and health policy from municipality to state level in Denmark.
-The purpose is to ensure a solid public health knowledge before going to Mexico, and to be able to compare the Danish and the Mexican health systems, policies and civil society involvement in the context of the NCD burden.
+The purpose is to ensure a solid public health knowledge before going to Mexico, and to be able to compare the Danish and the Mexican health systems, policies and civil society involvement in the context of the NCD burden in the two countries.

 Master of Science in Medicine - compulsory

 The purpose of the course is to enable the student to:

 - identify and describe key non-communicable diseases (NCDs) in the context of demography and socio-economic changes